-The summer break in Australia is one of the busiest times of the year for our roads, especially around the festive season, whether you are driving to see family, taking that summer vacation or maybe you are still on the job delivering festive goods across states.
+The summer break in Australia is one of the busiest times for our roads, especially around the festive season, and managing fatigue is critical.
+Whether you are driving to see family, taking that summer vacation, or maybe you are still on the job delivering festive goods across states.
 All road users have a responsibility to keep themselves and others safe.
-Especially at this time of year when more people are travelling long distances and often in areas which they are unfamiliar with.
+Especially at this time of year when more people are travelling long distances and often in areas which they are unfamiliar.

 What is fatigue?

-Recent studies have found that fatigue is 4 times more likely to be the cause of road incidents than drugs or alcohol.
-Fatigue is the loss of alertness, which reduces driving performance and usually occurs because a driver is sleep-deprived or driving when they would normally be asleep.
+Recent studies have found that fatigue is four times more likely to cause road incidents than drugs or alcohol.
+Fatigue is the loss of alertness, which reduces driving performance and usually occurs because a driver is sleep-deprived or driving when they would usually be asleep.
 Behind the wheel, this can be fatal.
-From a slowed reaction time and a shorter attention capacity to less effective reasoning and decision making, if you are driving fatigued, you are placing yourself and other at risk.
+You are putting yourself and others at risk if you are driving fatigued from a slowed reaction time and a shorter attention capacity to less effective reasoning and decision making.

 The sobering statistics:

-Across all states and territories, more people died in fatigue-related incidents than drink-driving and it is one of the top three killers on Australian roads.
+Across all states and territories, more people die in fatigue-related incidents than drink-driving, and it is one of the top three killers on Australian roads.
 Since 1989, December has been the worst time of year for road trauma.
-Data from The Department of Infrastructure, Regional Infrastructure and Cities shows 9% of all road accidents between 1989 and 2017 have occurred in December.
-Over the 12-day festive period, the average number of road deaths for the last 5 years is 40 people (Bureau of Infrastructure, Transport and Regional Economics)
+Data from The Department of Infrastructure, Regional Infrastructure and Cities shows that 9% of all road accidents between 1989 and 2017 occurred in December.
+Over the 12-day festive period, the average number of road deaths for the last five years is 40 people (Bureau of Infrastructure, Transport and Regional Economics)

-However, the sad truth is that 24% of these road deaths are preventable; by making sure you or your drivers are ready and able to get behind the wheel.
-You can ensure their safety and the safety of those around by practicing fatigue management.
+However, the sad truth is that 24% of these road deaths are preventable; making sure you or your drivers are ready and able to get behind the wheel.
+In addition, you can ensure their safety and the safety of those around you by practising fatigue management.

-In the graph below from the RTA, one can see the type of vehicles involved in fatigue related crashes.
-Cars are the vehicles most likely to be involved in fatigue related crashes, however one can also see an emerging trend where there is an increase in fatigue related crashes involving Light Trucks.
+In the graph below from the RTA, one can see the type of vehicles involved in fatigue-related crashes.
+Cars are the vehicles most likely to be involved in fatigue-related crashes.
+However, one can also see an emerging trend with an increase in fatigue-related crashes involving Light Trucks.

 What can businesses do about fatigue management?

-Did you know that night shift workers are 6x more at risk of being involved in a fatigue related crash?
-Technology is available to assist drivers however, both employers and employees have a duty of care in relation to working hours under the OHS Act and associated regulations and codes of practice and can be fined for breaching the Act.
+Did you know that night shift workers are 6x more at risk of being involved in a fatigue-related crash?
+Technology is available to assist drivers.
+However, employers and employees have a duty of care concerning working hours under the OHS Act and associated regulations and codes of practice.
+Fines apply for breaching the Act.
 The standards emphasise the importance of sleep and regulating work hours and rest.

-If you are operating or managing vehicles at your workplace it is recommended that a fatigue policy should be put in place.
-This is an effective way to communicate the organisation or businesses’ procedure to drivers.
+A fatigue policy should be implemented if you are operating or managing vehicles at your workplace.
+This is an effective way to communicate the organisation or business’s procedure to drivers.